MyMagicIs/JavaScript_repository/README.md

-# JavaScript_repository
+# JavaScript_ repository
- JavaScript and other projects
+ JavaScript and projrcts